Geromino/Robot-Controller-Architecture/README.md

 # Robot-Controller-Architecture
-## A main module that runs the program
+## A main module  robot_operation.py that runs the program
-## A state module that handles the robot states
+## A state module robot_comm.py robot_status method  that handles the robot states
-## A driver module that enables the activation of robot functions
+## A driver module robot_driver.py method that enables the activation of robot functions
-## A communication module that enables receiving commands and reporting results and statuses to a remote host.
+## A communication module robot_comm.py  method  Robot_Mgmt_protocolthat enables receiving commands and reporting results and statuses to a remote host.

 ## IDE
    PyCharm